How to Breathe Better With a Mask

 People who live by their daily runs or like to bike around town face additional challenges.
 “If you’re exerting yourself or exercising, your respiration and heart rate speed up and your temperature rises,” Dryden says.
-“Wearing a mask intensifies all of that.
-You’re not going to have adequate oxygenation.”
+“Wearing a mask intensifies all of that.”

 The solution: Accept the new normal.
 “We need to adopt the mindset that we can’t function the way we usually do,” he says.
 “You can still get in some exercise but at a slower clip.”

 Dryden suggests taking the intensity of exercise down a notch and breaking it up into small chunks.
-“If you take breaks in between to hydrate and cool your body temperature down, and then get right back to your workout, you can still exercise, but in an effective, responsible way,” he says.
+“If you take breaks in between to hydrate, and then get right back to your workout, you can still exercise, but in an effective, responsible way,” he says.

 A cloth mask may be preferable for outdoor workouts.
 “A medical mask is very hard to exercise with outdoors,” he says.
 “Once you start to sweat, it’s likely to break apart.”
-And since you generate more heat wearing a mask, be sure to hydrate!
+This may be as much a problem in winter as summer as your body must exert extra energy to stay warm.
+So be sure to hydrate!

 Whether due to moisture from your breath or snow or rain, soggy masks are less effective.
 Keep spares in your pocket or bag, and either toss medical masks or change the cloth ones when they get wet.